-The parameters monitored depend on the weather station to which the MicroServer is connected.
+Important Note: The parameters depend on the sensors to which the MicroServer is connected.

 The Weather MicroServer has a built-in SNMP interface for communication with network management systems.
 SNMP versions 2 and 3 are supported.
 SNMPv3 interface incorporates SHA1 authentication and AES or DES encryption option with a user definable user name and password.